pwr-Solaar/Solaar/docs/rules.md

 can only be `Shift`, `Control`, `Alt`, and `Super`.
 Modifiers conditions are true if their argument is the current keyboard modifiers.
-`Key` conditions are true if the Logitech name of the last key down is their string argument.
-Logitech key names are shown in the `Key/Button Diversion` setting.
+`Key` conditions are true if the Logitech name of the last diverted key or button down is their string argument.
+Logitech key and button names are shown in the `Key/Button Diversion` setting.
+Some keyboards have Gn keys, which are diverted using the 'Divert G Keys' setting.
 `Test` conditions are true if their test evaluates to true on the feature, report, and data of the current notification.
 Test conditions can return a number instead of a boolean.